 The Confederation of Aerial Industries Ltd (CAI) is the largest trade association in the UK for those involved in Content Delivery.
 In other words our members install, sell, distribute or manufacture the products that get entertainment media into your home or place of work.
 With the advancement of technology this has moved on from just the conventional means of satellite dish or terrestrial aerial through a piece of coax and now includes broadband, fibre optics and multimedia installations.
 Whatever your requirement in this field there is likely to be a CAI member who can accommodate you.

-CAI plus membership provides confidence to both government and the public in the ability and quality of CAI installing members.
-With the majority of domestic CAI members now having this status, the consumer now has a choice of company to use.
+Our installing companies are encouraged to become CAI plus members and this provides confidence to both government and the public in the ability and quality of them.
+With the majority of domestic CAI members now having this status, the consumer now has a choice of which company to use.
 It should be understood that all our members comply with our Codes of Practice, which define both the technical, commercial and safety practices.

 Readers of this can be assured that our team of permanently employed assessors inspect our members for QA procedures, quality of installations, conformity to our Codes of Practice, plus quality of tools, meters, identity cards and safety equipment.
 We also check for satisfied customers, valid insurance and training.
 We even guarantee* the work of our members, which demonstrates just how confident we are in them (*Note: Guarantee is applicable to domestic installations only up to a maximum value of £500).
 For CAI plus members, we also ensure that at least one engineer per van holds a valid Working at Heights certificate and has a current clear criminal records check.